Korem

-Korem (Agewugna: ኮረ/ Sun) (alternative forms include Quoram, Kworam) is a town and separate woreda in Tigray, Ethiopia.
-Located on the eastern edge of the Ethiopian highlands in the Debubawi (Southern) Zone of the Tigray Region, this town has a latitude and longitude of 12°30′N 39°31′E with an elevation of 2539 meters above sea level and is located along Ethiopian Highway 2.
-Korem is located in the endoreic basin of the Afar Triangle.
+Korem (Tigrinya: ኮረም) (alternative forms include Ofla, Kworem, Quoram) is a town and separate woreda in Tigray, Ethiopia.
+Located on the eastern edge of the Ethiopian highlands in the Southern Zone of the Tigray Region, this town has a latitude and longitude of 12°30′N 39°31′E with an elevation of 2539 meters above sea level and is located along Ethiopian Highway 2.
+Korem is located in the endorheic basin of the Afar Triangle.
 The streams near Korem do not reach the ocean.
-Lake Ashenge is located six kilometers to the north of Korem.
-The town of Korem is surrounded by Ofla woreda.
+Lake ashenge is located six kilometers to the north of Korem.
+The town of Korem is surrounded by Wefla woreda.